ghc/ghc/docs/users_guide/exts/empty_case.rst

     \case { }       -- -XLambdaCase is also required

+Note that it is not allowed for ``\cases``, since it would be unclear how many patterns are being matched.

 This can be useful when you know that the expression being scrutinised has no non-bottom values.
 For example: